Xtrmmax/ena-ai-recursion-maxine-harvey/docs/architecture_notes_v5.9.md

 ## Overview
 ENA.ai v5.9 represents the first **fully deterministic behavioral recursion framework** developed within the ENA system family.
 It demonstrates consistent, interpretable state regulation and closed-loop stabilization using strictly rule-based logic.
 All numerical methods, architectural layering, and symbolic mappings have been redacted for IP protection.

+ENA.ai defines **deterministic emotional physics** — fixed mathematical constraints that describe how emotional states rise, balance, and recover.
+Each adaptive persona (such as *Silia*) operates within its own internal parameters — weighted priorities that shape how it interprets, adapts, and returns to baseline.
+This separation allows consistent, predictable behavior while preserving flexibility and identity.

 | Component | Purpose | Determinism | Status |
 |------------|----------|-------------|---------|